JeanLescut/jeanlescut.github.io/_posts/2016-01-06-building-its-cloud-1.markdown

 categories: server
 ---

-# Building its cloud, part 1 : choosing the right server

 Before starting to (bricoler) our cloud on a distant server, we wanna get one, right?

 ## Owning vs Renting a server